lestrrat-go/openapi/README.md

 [![GoDoc](https://godoc.org/github.com/lestrrat-go/openapi?status.svg)](https://godoc.org/github.com/lestrrat-go/openapi)

+# Status

+* v2 is currently being worked on (as of Jun 2018)
+* v3 was created first, but because of that has problems that has since been fixed in v2

 # Programmatically Build an OpenAPI spec

 * API is geared towards regularity and to be easier for a program to generate this code
 * Use the `builder` API to build a spec
 * Each `builder` constructor takes in the required arguments for that component
 * Finalize and build the OpenAPI nodes by calling Build() at the end
+* Properly validate structures

 # Easier Navigation